Northam, South Africa: History

 The town was proclaimed in 1946 by E.H.J.
 Fulls on the farm Leeukoppie, which belonged to H. Herd, and was originally one of a number of farms allocated to British veterans of the Anglo-Boer war.

 Economy

 There are chrome and platinum mines in the area surrounding the town.

 Culture and contemporary life

-Northam is also home to the South African music festival Oppikoppi., which attracts hundreds of artists and thousands of fans every year in August.
+Northam is also home to the South African music festival Oppikoppi., which attracted hundreds of artists and thousands of fans every year in August.